diverged/tavily-go/README.md

 ## Usage

-Here's a simple example of how to use the tavily-go package:
+Below is a simple example of how to use the tavily-go package:

 ```go
 package main